mathwhiz1212/daplie-tools/README.md

 `daplie-tools` is a CLI suite of tools for managing Internet infrastructure:

 * Manage Domains
-  * purchaes your own domain
+  * purchase your own domain
   * transfer from your current registrar
   * get a `daplie.me` subdomain